| |

 The writing section includes both multiple-choice

-- You'll be asked to develop a point of a
+be asked to develop a point of a view on an

 your ideas.

-- The essay will be scored by trained high
+will be scored by trained high school and college

 for students and institutions on our website.